Designations Congruent with Things: Chapter 14

 “Sometime this century?”
 Newton says.

-Belatedly, it occurs to Hermann that his colleague cannot read the wall display at which he is currently staring.
-Hermann gives the other man a gentle swat with his cane to encourage his relocation in a propitious direction before he hits the correct floor with a well-placed jab.
+Belatedly, it occurs to Hermann that his colleague cannot read the wall display at which he’s staring.
+Hermann gives the other man a gentle swat with his cane to encourage his relocation in a propitious direction before he selects the correct floor with a well-placed jab.

-Newton folds against the wall in a manner that is vaguely petulant and shoots Hermann an uninspired glare, the full, burning wattage of which is substantially filtered by Hermann’s own sunglasses.
-Newton must realize the fruitless nature of glowering behind tinted glass, because after only a few seconds he gives up and tips his head back, his hair audibly crunching against the wall as he says, “do you think they wanted to eat me?”
+Newton, petulant, folds against the wall and shoots Hermann an uninspired glare, the full, burning wattage of which is substantially filtered by Hermann’s own sunglasses.
+Newton must realize the fruitless nature of glowering behind tinted glass, because after only a few seconds he gives up and tips his head back.
+His hair audibly crunches against the wall as he says, “Do you think they wanted to eat me?”

 Newton looks at him, startled.